Nash: Neural Adaptive Shrinkage for Structured High-Dimensional Regression: Numerical Experiment

 \subsection{Denoising MNIST Images}

-We evaluate the performance of Nash-fused \ref{eq:Nash-fused} using a simple 2-layer message passing GNN to remove Gaussian noise in images compared to methods for image denoising that only use a \textbf{single image} (as opposed to models trained on other images like diffusion model), such as fused-lasso \citep{tibshirani_sparsity_2005}, Total Variation (TV) Denoising \cite{chambolle_algorithm_2004}, Non-Local Means (NLM ) \citep{buades_non-local_2005}, Gaussian Filtering \citep{gonzalez_digital_2002}, Median Filtering \citep{huang_fast_1979}, and Noise2Self \citep{batson_noise2self_2019} of denoising noisy grayscale images from the MNIST dataset.
-Nash-fused was run treating each image as a 2D grid graph, where each pixel is a node connected to its 4-nearest neighbors, and Nosie2Self was run using a convolutional neural net, which is substantially slower than Nash-fused.
-The true signal is the clean MNIST digit image scaled to [0,1], and additive Gaussian noise with as standard deviation of $\sigma =0.2$ was applied to produce the observed noisy image.
+We evaluate the performance of Nash-fused \ref{eq:Nash-fused} using a simple 2-layer message passing GNN to remove Gaussian noise in images compared to methods for image denoising that only use a \textbf{single image} (as opposed to models trained on other images like diffusion model), such as fused-Lasso \citep{tibshirani_sparsity_2005}, Total Variation (TV) Denoising \citet{chambolle_algorithm_2004}, Non-Local Means (NLM ) \citep{buades_non-local_2005}, Gaussian Filtering \citep{gonzalez_digital_2002}, Median Filtering \citep{huang_fast_1979}, and Noise2Self \citep{batson_noise2self_2019} of denoising noisy grayscale images from the MNIST dataset.
+Nash-fused was run treating each image as a 2D grid graph, where each pixel is a node connected to its 4-nearest neighbors, and Noise2Self was run using a convolutional neural net, which is substantially slower than Nash-fused.
+The true signal is the clean MNIST digit image scaled to [0,1], and additive Gaussian noise with standard deviation of $\sigma =0.2$ was applied to produce the observed noisy image.
 The experiment is repeated over 100 randomly selected MNIST images.
 For each method, we report the root mean squared error (RMSE) between the denoised image and the ground truth.
-Results are summarized as boxplots in Figure \ref{fig:two_stack}.
-We have some additional examples of denoised images using Nash-fused in the Appendix (see figure\ref{fig:mnist2}-\ref{fig:mnist8})
+Results are summarized as boxplots in supplementary Figure \ref{fig:cnn} and showcase an example in Figure \ref{fig:two_stack}.
+Additional examples of denoised images using Nash-fused can be found in the Appendix (see figure\ref{fig:mnist2}-\ref{fig:mnist8}).